Omnistac/zedux/CONTRIBUTING.md

 Ensure that all tests pass by running `yarn test` in the repo root.
 That command will also output code coverage.
 Ensure that all changes have full Statement, Branch, Function, and Line coverage.

+The PR title should be in the same format as the main commit.
+E.g. `feat(react): implement cool new thing`

 If your PR resolves any issues, [link the PR to the issue(s)](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) e.g. by putting the words `Resolves #<issue number>, resolves #<other issue number>` in the PR body.

 If your PR introduces any breaking changes, give as much information about it as possible.
 Your PR will be linked to in migration guides, so write it like documentation for people that are upgrading - give troubleshooting tips and link references/guides/etc.